This article is part of a larger series on CRM.

 These are the sales opportunities you’re trying to close, so carefully track their progress through each deal stage.
 Without the benefit of a formalized CRM visual pipeline to view information at a glance, it’s an excellent idea to create a second sheet in your Sheets workbook dedicated to deals.

 Under this sheet, include the deal name, company, deal value, deal status, and likelihood to close.
 This is where you can indicate whether a deal is at the interest stage, proposal stage, or whether it has been won or lost, so it can automatically calculate your revenue in the sales overview tab.

 Sheet 3: Sales Overview

-The sales overview tab is a quick snapshot of your expected sales in a specified time period.
+The sales overview tab is a quick snapshot of your expected sales in a specified period.
 It shows the value of all deal stages—from interest and proposal stages to won and lost deals.
 This gives you an idea of where you are in terms of incoming revenue and areas with lost opportunities that need more attention from your team in the coming months.

 3. Name Your Column Headings Efficiently

 Once you’ve set up your CRM spreadsheet file, create headers in the first row of your spreadsheet.
 These columns will hold the different types of information you want to keep track of for each contact and deal.
 Choose these headers carefully because each represents a data point you’ll use later to sort, search, and find specific records.

 We recommend using the following headers for your contact sheet, though you can modify it to add any additional types of information you need to track, such as job title or social media pages.
 If you discover you’re tracking more data than needed, it’s easy to delete those columns.
 However, it’s more difficult to add data retroactively.

 This sheet should include basic contact information and a few other data points.

 - Contact details: Each deal should be associated with a person, whether a lead or an existing customer.
 In addition to a column for each contact’s name, capture columns for their email address, phone number, title, company, and address.